vedanthv/data-engg-docs/docs/databricks.md

 	GROUP BY user_id
 )
 ```
+- true -> if no duplicate ids
+- false -> if dup ids are there

-Checking if each user has at most one email id
+**Checking if each user has at most one email id**

 ```sql
 SELECT max(row_count) <= 1 no_of_duplicate_email FROM (